rocher/mold/docs/reference-guide.md

    {{ include:header.molt }}
 ```

-The file name can be relative path to the current mold file being processed,
+The filename can be relative path to the current mold file being processed,
 or relative to the working directory from which the mold tool was invoked.

 When this line is found, Mold opens and processes the included file and the